maikbasel/maikbasel/README.md

 # Moin, I'm Maik 👋

-I'm a IT Consultant/Fullstack Developer at [SQUER Munich](https://www.squer.io/).
+I'm a Senior Software Engineer at [SQUER Munich](https://www.squer.io/).
 Here’s a bit about me: